cpavloud/LabEx_CORAIL/scripts/README.md

 a) add the new parasite information from WoRMS,

-b) select only Trematoda and Copepoda,
+b) check their distribution,

-c) check their distribution,
+c) delete those that are not occurring in the provinces of interest,

-d) delete those that are not occurring in the provinces of interest.
+d) select only Trematoda and Copepoda.

 **Step 6**